abtion/guidelines/career_development/ladder.md

 #### iterative
 -[ ] Brings new working-methods that improve team performance.
 #### communication
+-[ ] Works to define tasks in Asana and can mentor juniors in defining them.
+-[ ] Can collaborate with client about estimates and prioritization.
 #### respectful teammate
 -[ ] respects the right of junior team members to own parts of the code, can effectively run and explain 360 reviews
 #### hard skills